aboutcode-org/aboutcode/aboutcode-data/README.rst

 ---------------------------------

 Describing relationships between objects is essential in AboutCode Data.
-There are two ways to describe these relationship: by referencing or by embedding objects.
+There are two ways to describe these relationships: by referencing or by embedding objects.

 When using a reference, you relate objects by providing identifiers to